PostHog/plugin-server/README.md

 What's new here is `setupPlugins` and `createTaskRunner`.

-1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin+team).
-TeamID represents a company using plugins, and each team can have it's own set of plugins enabled.
+1. `setupPlugins`: Does `loadPluginsFromDB` and then `loadPlugins` (which creates VMs lazily for each plugin+team). `team_id` represents a company using plugins, and each team can have its own set of plugins enabled.
 The PluginConfig shows which team the config belongs to, the plugin to run, and the VM to run it in.

 2. `createTaskRunner`: There's some excellent wizardry happening here. `makePiscina` of `piscina.js` sets up the workers to run the existing file itself (using `__filename` in the setup config, returning `createWorker()`.
 This `createWorker()` is a function returning `createTaskRunner`, which is a [curried function](https://javascript.info/currying-partials), which given `{task, args}`, returns `workerTasks[task](server, args)`.
 These worker tasks are available in `src/worker/tasks.ts`.

 ### Worker Lifecycle

-TODO: what happens with getPLuginRows, getPluginConfigRows and SetupPlugins.
+TODO: what happens with getPluginRows, getPluginConfigRows and SetupPlugins.

-Q: Where is teamID populated?
+Q: Where is `team_id` populated?
 At event creation time? (in posthog/posthog? row.pk)

 ### VM Internals